- Code ENGN2706

 This course has been adjusted for remote participation in Semester 1, 2022.

 This is an introductory course that all BE (R&D) students are required to complete.
-The course introduces students to the fundamentals of research methodology, and provides the opportunity for students to conduct their own research project under the close supervision of an academic staff within the Research School of Electrical, Energy and Materials Engineering.
+The course introduces students to research methodologies, and provides the opportunity for students to conduct their own research project under the close supervision of an academic staff member in the College.
 This course also develops students’ abilities in critical analysis, reflection and problem solving, as well as in presenting their research through written technical reports and oral presentations.

-The course will consist of two workshops each week that provide students with the opportunity to interact with their peers, the course convenor, as well as critically analyse course content, and discuss project progress.
-Short videos and reading material relevant to the workshops will be available on WATTLE.
+The course will consist of two workshops each week that provide students with the opportunity to interact with their peers, the course convenor, critically analyse course content, and discuss project progress.
+Material relevant to the workshops will be available on WATTLE.

 The topics covered in the course include: